apache/flagon/site/_docs/distill/index.md

 ### Installing Documentation

-To save yourself the trouble, all up to date documentation is available at https://draperlaboratory.github.io/distill/.

-However, if you want to manully build the documentation, the instructions are below.
+If you want to manually build the documentation, the instructions are below.

 First, install the documentation dependencies: